 As the name suggests, cash equivalents are equally as good as cash.
 For example, savings accounts or money market funds are an example of cash equivalent investments.
 There is not a great amount of return that an investor can expect from these investments but they have the advantage of being highly liquid.

 This investment method is particularly interesting as it represents a number of investors coming together in order to receive advantages that they otherwise don’t have access to as independent investors.

 Mutual funds, pension funds, private funds, unit investment trusts, and hedge funds all fall under the category of pooled investment vehicles.
 Pooled investments are usually a more complex endeavor and they require careful strategy making and execution in order to reduce risk and avoid financial loss.

 There they are, now you have the most commonly seen investment methods and types available in the UK.
 The material may seem a bit scary at first with all the relevant terminology but worry not, professional consultants can be of significant help in clearing the area and helping you shape your future investment portfolio.

 Investment is an extremely popular business activity around the world.
 A report from 2018 by Finder shows that the total value of all stocks traded in the world is $77.662 trillion – a number that is difficult to even comprehend!
 The London Stock Exchange alone is worth $3.61 trillion.
 Furthermore, 12.3 percent of UK shares are owned by individuals, with 8.62 million people in the UK subscribed to stocks & shares ISA account last year.

-At Seed Property Group we solely focus on property investment as it is among the most transparent, full of potential investment type.
+At Seed Property Consultants we solely focus on property investment, with the aim of guiding investors in building a sustainable and profitable portfolio.
 If you are interested in starting your journey as a property investor get in touch with one of our consultants and let us help you understand your strengths, weaknesses, and help you make the right decisions regarding your future investments!